gogins/csound-cxx-opcodes/README.md

 Non-standard include directories and compiler options may be used, but must be defined in `S_compiler_options`.

-Libraries on which the module depends may be used, whether system libraries or user libraries, but must be specified as fully qualified filepaths in `S_link_libraries`.
+Dynamic link libraries on which the module depends may be used, whether system libraries or user libraries, but must be specified as fully qualified filepaths in `S_link_libraries`.
 The usual compiler option `-l` does not work in this context.

 __**PLEASE NOTE**__: Many shared libraries use the symbol `__dso_handle`, but this is not defined in the ORC compiler's startup code.
 To work around this,